mariamcs/Customer_Churn/README.md

 This project predicts churn using the Telco Customer dataset.
 XGBoost is used as the model, and SHAP is applied for interpretability.

+This version is designed as a **basic starting point** for churn modeling.
+In upcoming phases, we will build **more complex, industry-specific models** tailored to real-world use cases in streaming (e.g., Netflix), fintech (e.g., Coinbase), and banking (e.g., PNC, JPMorgan), with deeper behavioral features, sequential data, and advanced interpretability.

+---

 ## 🔍 Problem Statement

-Predict whether a customer will cancel their subscription based on their usage, contract, payment method, and services used.
+Predict whether a customer will cancel their subscription based on their usage, contract type, payment method, and services used.
+While this is modeled on Telco data, it is broadly applicable to industries like streaming, banking, and fintech.

+---

-## 📊 Features
+## 📊 Features Used (Basic Starter Model)

 - Contract type
 - MonthlyCharges, TotalCharges
 - Tenure
 - InternetService, StreamingTV
 - Tech support, Online security
 - Payment method

+---

 ## 🔧 Tools

 - XGBoost
 - SHAP
 - Scikit-learn, Pandas, Seaborn

+---

 ## 🧠 Key Insights from SHAP

 - Long-term contracts reduce churn risk
 - Short tenure and high monthly charges increase churn
 - Not using online services (e.g., tech support) increases churn

+---

 ## ▶️ Run This Project in Colab

 Upload the dataset and run `netflix_churn_prediction.ipynb`.

+---

 ## 🔍 Real-World Considerations for Churn Modeling

-While this project uses the Telco dataset as a teaching example, real-world churn modeling at companies like Netflix is significantly more complex.
-Here's how a production-grade churn model would differ:
+While this project uses the Telco dataset as a teaching example, real-world churn modeling is significantly more complex.

-### 🔑 Feature Categories in Real-World Use:
+### 🔑 Example Feature Categories in Production:

-- **User Behavior & Engagement**
-  - `daily_watch_minutes`, `binge_sessions_last_30d`, `completion_rate`, `last_login_gap_days`
-- **Subscription & Billing**
-  - `plan_type`, `tenure_months`, `billing_failures`, `price_per_hour_watched`
-- **Customer Support**
-  - `support_interactions_count`, `cancel_reason`, `csat_score`
-- **Device & Access Patterns**
-  - `device_diversity`, `primary_device_type`, `geo_consistency`, `simultaneous_streams_used`
-- **Social / Network Influence**
-  - `referral_source`, `shared_account_likelihood`, `household_engagement_diff`
+#### Netflix / Subscription Services
+- **What churn looks like**: Cancelling subscription
+- **Features**: Tenure, watch time, device types, payment history, streaming frequency
+- **Use**: Offer discounts, personalize content, optimize retention

+#### Coinbase / Fintech
+- **What churn looks like**: Wallet inactivity, no trading
+- **Features**: Login frequency, trade count, funding method, fee sensitivity
+- **Use**: Send nudges, reward programs, fee waivers

+#### JPMorgan / PNC Bank (Consumer)
+- **What churn looks like**: Account closure, fund outflow, product drop
+- **Features**: Product usage, digital login, balance trends, number of products
+- **Use**: Retention offers, cross-sell campaigns, digital engagement

+---

-### 🧠 Advanced Techniques
+### 🧠 Advanced Techniques Used in Production

-- **Time-decay features** to capture behavior trends
+- Time-decay features to detect declining activity
-- **Latent embeddings** for user similarity
+- Latent embeddings for customer similarity
-- **Sequential modeling** with LSTMs or Transformers
+- LSTM/Transformer-based sequential models
-- **Text mining** from customer reviews or support tickets
+- NLP from customer feedback and support transcripts

-These features help streaming companies personalize retention strategies, surface better content, and detect early signs of disengagement.

-## 💡 Real-World Complexity Beyond This Example

-This project uses a simplified Telco dataset to demonstrate churn modeling with XGBoost and SHAP.

-In production settings (like Netflix), churn prediction involves:
-- Session-level data with behavioral signals
-- Subscription metadata, billing anomalies, plan changes
-- Customer support transcripts (NLP)
-- Sequential data modeling (e.g., session trends over time)
-- Explainability + fairness monitoring in deployment
+- SHAP + fairness monitoring for compliance

+---

+## 💡 What's Next?

-Future versions of this project will incorporate synthetic datasets and real-time modeling pipelines to simulate production-grade churn systems.
+Future versions of this project will simulate real-world complexity by:
+- Generating synthetic session-level data
+- Creating behavior-based features
+- Building real-time pipelines
+- Adding model interpretability dashboards

+This project is a foundational step for broader applications in fintech, media, and consumer analytics.